rjleveque/geoclaw_tsunami_tutorial/prerequisites.md

-# Prerequisites
+# GeoClaw Prerequisites

-If possible, you should have Clawpack installed and working on your own computer for ease in working through the examples in this tutorial.
+GeoClaw is distributed with [Clawpack](https://www.clawpack.org), and if possible you should have Clawpack installed and working on your own computer for ease in working through the examples in this tutorial.

-GeoClaw is distributed with [Clawpack](https://www.clawpack.org), and the core code is written in Fortran, so you will need a Fortran compiler such as gfortran.
+The core code is written in Fortran, so you will need a Fortran compiler such as gfortran.
 The user interface (both for setting up a simulation and for viewing the results) is in Python, and some of the examples in this tutorial are in the form of Jupyter notebooks.
 See [Installation Prerequisites](https://www.clawpack.org/prereqs.html#prereqs) for more details.